neondatabase/website/content/docs/guides/vercel.md

 Alternatively, you can remove the conflicting integration, assuming it no longer required.
 This may be a previous Neon integration or another integration.
 Removing the integration removes the variables set by the integration.
 </Admonition>

 1. Try adding the Neon integration again.
-See [Add the Neon integration](#add-the-neon-integration).
+See [Add the Neon Vercel integration](#add-the-neon-vercel-integration).

 ## Manage the Neon Vercel integration